GiganticPlayground/all-hands-bingo/README.md

 ## Credits

 Created using OpenAI GPT4o.
 This entire project was written by a GPT with prompting and copy-pasting by the author.
+[See the chat transcript here](./chat-Digital%20Agency%20All%20Hands%20Bingo.pdf).